bxdoan/bxdoan/README.md

 <div align="center">

-> Fear is not evil.
-It tells you what your weakness is.
-And once you know your weakness, you can become stronger as well as kinder.
+> It is not what you do for your children, but what you have taught them to do for themselves, that will make them successful human beings.

-> — Gildarts Clive —
+> — Ann Landers —

 </div>